calypso-science/Toto/docs/input.rst

 Functions to read time series from file into :py:class:`~toto.core.totoframe`.

-The input functions allow abstracting away the format the wave spectra data are stored on disk and loading them into a standard Panda DataFrame object.
+The input functions allow abstracting away the format the data are stored on disk and loading them into a standard Panda DataFrame object.
 The methods adds attribute to the dataframe such as unit, latitude,longitude.